bgoonz/gists-revamp/by-extension/markdown/Modules-in.md

 ### The fs module

 Node comes with an <a href="https://nodejs.org/api/fs.html" class="markup--anchor markup--p-anchor">fs module</a> that contains methods that allow us to interact with our computer’s **F**ile **S**ystem through JavaScript.
 No additional installations are required; to access this module we can simply `require` it.
 We recommend that you code along with this reading.
-Let’s begin with a `change-some-files.js` script that imports the module:
+Let's begin with a `change-some-files.js` script that imports the module:

     // change-some-files.js